 - Resident card

-In some cases, you can go to a konbini to use the bathroom, throw away trash, or even to sleep in your car in the parking lots.
-Others go to konbini just to browse magazines and read without buying, some konbini even offer job vacancies, events, and numerous promotions.
+In some cases, you can stop by a konbini to use the bathroom, throw away trash, or even wait in your car in the parking lot.
+Others go there just to browse magazines and read without buying anything.
+That is part of what makes konbini so practical: they solve small everyday problems quickly.

-The number of advantages that a konbini offers is truly large!
+The number of advantages a konbini offers is truly impressive!